Attività sul campo

 TUITION AND FEES

-The cost covers Summer School activities (lectures, laboratory activities and instruments, staff costs), a “dining card” to access the students’ cafeteria for lunch and dinner, the visit to the archaeological excavation of Badia Pozzeveri (train ticket and lunch) and the visit to the Museum of Anatomy.
-The cost also includes registration and enrollment fees with the University of Pisa for 12 credit hours.
-Additional documentation and payment processing fees (not to exceed 5% of the cost) will be applied to the final invoice.
+The cost includes Summer School activities (lectures, laboratory activities and instruments, staff costs), a “dining card” to access the students’ cafeteria for lunch and dinner, the visit to the archaeological excavation of Badia Pozzeveri (train ticket and lunch) and the visit to the Museum of Anatomy.
 International travel to Italy is not included in these fees and is the students’ sole responsibility.
 Payment withholding are not included.

 The Summer School in Osteoarchaeology and Paleopathology is focused on the study of ancient human remains and welcomes students in anthropology, paleopathology and allied disciplines at undergraduate and graduate levels.